6859-sp21/final-project-atlanta-community/README.md

 # 6.859 Final Project: Exploring patterns of language variation on social media: A case study in Atlanta online communities

 ## Our Team
-Yuebin Dong, Jiang Hang, Amanda Horne, Diego Lestani
+Yuebin Dong, Hang Jiang, Amanda Horne, Diego Lestani

 website: [https://6859-sp21.github.io/final-project-atlanta-community/](https://6859-sp21.github.io/final-project-atlanta-community/)

 ## Getting started
+### Files
+1. app: source code of the project page and the visualization app
+2. data: dataset for this project
+3. docs: built production of the project page and the visualization app
+4. final: paper and video
+5. images: editable files of icons and images on the visualization app
+6. sections: archived iterations of visualizations

 ### Requirement
 1. npm / Node.js

 ### Run Locally
 1. Clone the clone the repository to local
-2. The datasets are in folder `root/data`
-3. `cd` into folder `root/app` to view or modify the web application
+2. `cd` into the folder `root/app` to view or modify the web application
-4. run `npm install` to install all dependices
+3. run `npm install` to install all dependices
-5. run `npm serve` to preview locally at http://localhost:8080/final-project-atlanta-community/
+4. run `npm serve` to preview locally at http://localhost:8080/final-project-atlanta-community/

 ### Deploy to Github
-1. `cd` into folder `root/app`
+1. `cd` into the folder `root/app`
 2. run `chmod +x ./deploy.sh` to make the deployment script executable
 3. run `./deploy.sh` to deploy to Github Pages